oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

  1. A **TypeName**, which is simply a string used to refer to that type.
- 2. The **BaseType** of the type, which is one the twelve core types shown in Figure 3-2.
+ 2. The **BaseType** for the definition, which must be one the twelve core types shown in Figure 3-2.
  3. Zero or more of the available JADN **TypeOptions** that refine the core types to fit particular needs.
  4. An optional **TypeDescription** string that provides additional information about the type.
- 5. For any of the Compound types, Enumerated, or Choice, a set of **Item** or **Field** options that define the items that comprise the compound type.
+ 5. For certain of the Compound types, Enumerated, or Choice, a set of **Item** or **Field** options that define the items that comprise the compound type.